polpetone/neo4j_csv_importer/readme.md

 Import of Nodes:
 - header of csv file are node properties
+- Notice: at the moment there must be one property called name (on header column)

 Import of Relationships
 - header must have following format: source.name,source.label,relationship,destination.name,destination.label